AdobeDocs/aem-forms-automated-conversion-service.en/help/configure-service.md

 An AEM instance contains basic forms capabilities.
 The conversion service requires full capabilities of AEM Forms.
 Download and install AEM Forms add-on package to avail all the capabilities of AEM Forms.
 The package is required to set up and run the conversion service.
 For detailed instructions, see [Install and configure data capture capabilities.](https://helpx.adobe.com/experience-manager/6-5/forms/using/installing-configuring-aem-forms-osgi.html)

 >[!NOTE]
-> If you are an existing user of Automated Forms Conversion service, install the latest AEM Forms Add-on to continue using the service.
-The connector package is merged to the AEM Forms Add-on package.
-The additional connector package is not required, anymore.
 > Ensure that you perform the mandatory post-installation configurations after installing the add-on package.
 >

+### Download and install connector package  {#downloadaemformsaddon}

+You require the connector package 1.1.38 or above to use the latest features and improvements delivered in release AFC-2020.03.1.
+You can download the connector package from [AEM Package Share](PackageShareLink).

+>[!NOTE]
+> if you already have an up and running Automated Forms Conversion service environment, to use the latest features of the conversion service, install the latest service pack, latest AEM Forms add-on package, and latest connector package in the aforementioned order.

 ### Create custom themes and templates {#referencepackage}